svenssonjoel/lispBM/doc/lbmref.md

 ### setix

 Destructively update an element in an array.
-The form of a `setix` expression is `(setix arr-expr index-extr value-expr)`.
+The form of a `setix` expression is `(setix arr-expr index-expr value-expr)`.
 Indexing starts from 0 and if you index out of bounds the result is nil.
 A negative value -n will update the nth value from the end of the list.

 <table>
 <tr>